 If the owner doesn’t share the store’s data, all the clerk knows is whether he beat his personal best in stocking shelves or checking out customers.
-Without a deeper understanding of the business, he can’t help the store compete.
+Without a deeper understanding of the business, his level of employee engagement will suffer and he can’t help the store compete.

-By sharing your business’ data, you increase your chances of driving discretionary effort among employees – those extra ideas and actions that help your business grow stronger and bigger.
+By sharing your business’ data, you increase employee engagement and encourage those extra ideas and actions that help your business grow stronger and bigger.
 You move them from the mindset of “just earning a paycheck” to actively finding ways to improve the bottom line.